-This last point sums up the mindset you should adopt when embarking on your data analyst internship.
 In short, you need to know the principles of data analytics but you won’t be expected to do everything.
 Don’t put too much pressure on yourself, either, or the whole experience will be stressful rather than useful.

 Medics work in hospitals.
 Politicians work in government.
 Data analysts work, well, everywhere!
 Data analytics is a booming business.
 This can be a double-edged sword when looking for internships.
 It means you’ll find no shortage of them available, which is, of course, good news.
 The challenge is: where to apply?
 Here are some of the categories of companies looking to hire data analytics interns.

 Global tech firms like Google, Facebook, Amazon, Airbnb, and Uber all use big data in a big way.
 You’ll often find internships available on their websites.
 Of course, for big names like these, expect stiff competition—even for low-paid internships.
 The prestige of having worked for one of these companies is part of their appeal.
 But they also offer niche experience in areas like HR, product design, marketing, and sales.